 Chantal is a bilingual Centertown resident.
 She has worked at Children’s Hospital of Eastern Ontario (CHEO) for the past 25 years and is currently the Manager of Development and Rehabilitation.
 She brings expertise in complex care coordination, system navigation and spearheading collaborative partnership to support vulnerable populations.
 Chantal has been a volunteer on the CCHC Board of Directors for the past 3 years and has previous experience as Chair of the board for the Parent Resources Center in Ottawa.
 She is most passionate about teamwork and partnering with community to improve care for children and youth, integrated system of care, client engagement/consultation to resolve complex problems.

 Valerie works as a clinician-researcher.
 She has master’s degrees in psychology and social work, and has worked in social service and health care settings, both directly with clients and at the system/provincial level to provide evidence-informed practices to improve mental health care services.
 She values connecting direct intervention services with research and evaluation practices to improve client outcomes.
 Valerie has collaborated on new community and health care initiatives to support developing partnerships between sectors.
-She has lived in the CCHC catchment area since 2009 and is proud to share the Centre’s values of engagement, inclusion, advocacy and diversity.
+She has lived in Centretown since 2009 and served on the Board since 2016.
+Valerie is proud to share the Centre’s values of engagement, inclusion, advocacy and diversity.

 Charlie has worked in several roles related to public policy and public health in both political and non-partisan roles.
 Most recently, he has worked in healthcare advocacy and policy at HealthCareCAN – a non-profit organization that represents healthcare organizations on federal policy issues.
 These include antimicrobial stewardship, healthcare cyber security, and advancing principles of Reconciliation in healthcare among several others.
 In a previous life, he held positions at the Ontario Legislature and at Canada’s parliament in roles closely connected to the health portfolio at federal and provincial levels.
 Charlie has been based in Ottawa for the past seven years and enjoys close ties to the Centretown community both as a resident and as a CCHC patient.
 He holds a BAH in political studies from Queen’s University as well as a Postgraduate Certificate in Public Health from the University of Auckland, and he is on the precipice of defending his graduate thesis towards an MSc in Health Systems at the University of Ottawa.
 His research concerns reimbursement decision-making for medications in Canada’s provinces.